nickells/jeremy-the-bot/readme.md

 # Jeremy

-Jeremy is a chat-bot for slack in continuous development.
+Jeremy is a chat-bot for Slack in continuous development.
 He's just a regular guy!

 Run `npm start` after cloning to start Jeremy locally.
 He is also running online at jeremy-the-bot.herokuapp.com so you can pause him there.